-While learning land navigation during the "evasion" part of Academy SERE (Survival, Evasion, Resistance, Escape) training, it was important to know where I was on a map.
+While learning land navigation during the "evasion" part of US Air Force Academy SERE (Survival, Evasion, Resistance, Escape) training, it was important to know where I was on a map.
 Knowing where my destination was on a map was also important, but knowing my location was vital in order to figure out how to get to my destination.
 Getting lost was no fun in SERE training, but getting lost in my marriage is no fun either.

 Why I am looking for a marriage map